PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLA/PostMMOSpawnReset.md

 ### Instructions

+1. Make sure the time of day is set correctly for your desired spawn to appear.
-1. Go to your desired spawn point location when MMO is about to finish.
+2. Go to your desired spawn point location when MMO is about to finish, make sure the time of day and the weather permit your desired spawn.
-2. Wait until MMO finishes and make sure no usual spawns around you, then save the game.
+3. Wait until MMO finishes and make sure no usual spawns around you, then save the game.
-7. Start the program in the game.
+4. Start the program in the game.

 <!-- <img src="images/ShinyHunt-FlagPin-1.png"> -->